ethereum/portal-network-specs/portal-wire-protocol.md

 #### Ping (0x00)

 Request message to check if a node is reachable, communicate basic information about our node, and request basic information about the recipient node.
-Additionally sub-protocol can define a schema for the `custom_payload` field to exchange additional information.
+Additionally sub-protocol can define a schema for the `payload` field to exchange additional information.

 ```
 selector     = 0x00